DoG-Instruct: Towards Premium Instruction-Tuning Data via Text-Grounded Instruction Wrapping: Related Work

-\textbf{Instruction-Tuning Data Collection} The collection of high-quality instruction-tuning data is a pressing issue in enhancing the capability of instruction-following.
-Previous approaches can be broadly categorized into three main groups.
+\textbf{Instruction-Tuning Data Collection} The collection of high-quality instruction-tuning data~\citep{DBLP:journals/corr/abs-2304-12244,DBLP:journals/corr/abs-2305-14327,DBLP:conf/acl/HonovichSLS23} is a pressing issue in enhancing the capability of instruction-following.
+Previous methods can be broadly categorized into three main groups.
 Firstly, methods like \textsc{Super-NI}~\citep{DBLP:conf/emnlp/WangMAKMNADASPK22} and \textsc{Dolly}~\citep{DatabricksBlog2023DollyV2} rely on hiring professionals to create instructions for diverse NLP tasks.
-However, these methods suffer from limited scalability due to the labor-intensive nature of the process.
-Secondly, approaches such as \textsc{Self-Instruct}~\citep{DBLP:conf/acl/WangKMLSKH23} and \textsc{Alpaca}~\citep{alpaca} advocate for the use of LLMs to automatically generate instruction-tuning data, thus eliminating the need for manual labor.
-However, the data quality is compromised due to the inherent limitations and biases of LLMs.
-Lastly, Dynosaur~\citep{DBLP:journals/corr/abs-2305-14327} employs LLMs to convert existing NLP datasets from platforms like Huggingface into instruction-tuning data at a reduced cost.
-Unfortunately, this approach is not applicable in scenarios where no dataset is available.
+Secondly, methods such as \textsc{Self-Instruct}~\citep{DBLP:conf/acl/WangKMLSKH23} and \textsc{Alpaca}~\citep{alpaca} advocate for the use of LLMs to automatically generate instruction-tuning data, thus eliminating the need for manual labor.
+Lastly, Dynosaur~\citep{DBLP:journals/corr/abs-2305-14327} employs LLMs to convert existing NLP datasets from Huggingface into instruction-tuning data at a reduced cost.
+The work most related to this paper is \cite{DBLP:journals/corr/abs-2304-08460,DBLP:journals/corr/abs-2308-06259}.
+It uses a human-written document as a natural response and leverages an LLM to generate the corresponding instruction based on the response.
+In contrast, our instruction wrapper selects the valuable parts of the documents for constructing appropriate responses.

-All of the mentioned approaches utilize model-generated responses as training data.
-However, a method closely related to ours is the simultaneous work by \citep{DBLP:journals/corr/abs-2304-08460,DBLP:journals/corr/abs-2308-06259}.
-Their approach involves using human-written text as a natural response and leveraging an LLM to generate the corresponding instruction based on the response.
-The primary differentiation between our \textsc{TeGit} method and theirs is the approach we take to encapsulate the text and meticulously select the crucial elements for constructing a comprehensive task.
-In \textsc{TeGit}, we integrate the instruction, input, and output, carefully curating these components to minimize the noise inherent in the original text.
-This process results in a more streamlined and coherent structure for the task at hand.